dore96/Lazer-Defender/README.md

 Space theme lazer game , developed in unity platform , programmed in c#. can be played online at : https://sharemygame.com/@DorEdelman/lazer-defender

-## How to install a package from a Git URL
+## How to install a package from a Git URL (import GitHub projects into your Unity project)
 The Package Manager can load a package from a Git repository on a remote server.

 For more information about using Git dependencies